Mauii/skeleton_tool/README.md

 - Export a `model_default.skin` file tailored for Stormtrooper caps and player models.
 - Select subsets (meshes, tags, caps) via the selection helper and maintain Ghoul2 property hygiene.
 - Armature modifier calculator, empty vertex group remover, and origin/alignment helpers.
+- An action log that shows all changes done by the addon.
+(Think about changing parenting, setting ghoul2 properties, ...)
+[Made by The Punisher]

 ## Usage notes
 - When replacing an object, transforms are preserved by capturing and restoring `matrix_world` copies.